Thomas Robsahm

 Thomas Robsahm (born 29 April 1964) is a Norwegian film producer and director.

+Personal life

+Born in Arendal on 29 April 1964, Robsahm is the son of actors Ugo Tognazzi and Margarete Robsahm, and is married to screenwriter and actress Silje Holtet.

+Career

-He is the son of actors Ugo Tognazzi and Margarete Robsahm, and is married to screenwriter and actress Silje Holtet.
-Robsahm has produced a large number of documentaries and short films.
-Films he has directed include the crime drama Svarte pantere (1992), and Myggen (1996), a documentary about Norwegian footballer Erik Mykland.
+Robsahm has produced a large number of films, documentaries and short films, including "The Worst Person in the World", "Loveable", "Hope", "The Angel" and "Dancing Queen".
+Films he has directed include "a-ha The Movie", the drama Svarte pantere (1992), Myggen (1996), a documentary about Norwegian footballer Erik Mykland.
 His 1999 comedy S.O.S. was awarded the Amanda Award for best Norwegian film.

 In 2009 he produced Angel, directed by Margreth Olin.
-He produced two films directed by Joachim Trier; Louder Than Bombs in 2015, and Thelma in 2017.
+He produced three films directed by Joachim Trier; Louder Than Bombs in 2015, Thelma in 2017, and The Worst Person in the World in 2021.

+He was awarded the Nordic Council Film Prize in 2016 for Louder than bombs, along with director Joachim Trier and scriptwriter Eskil Vogt.

+He was awarded the Aamot Statuette in 2021, along with Aslaug Holm.